- Installation Guide for Arkime

 -Xmx12g

-You’ll need to enable Elasticsearch to start now and on boot with the following commands:
+You’ll need to enable Elasticsearch to start now and on boot with the following command:

 systemctl enable --now elasticsearch